Skip to content

 • Run Query Button: Once dimensions and measures are selected, this button executes the query and updates the results in the selected view format (table, chart, pivot).

-• Save Perspective: After running a query, users can save the configuration as a Perspective to easily return to the same query setup in the future.
+• Save Perspective: After running a query, users can save the configuration as a Perspective to quickly return to the same query setup in the future.

-The Model tab offers insights into the underlying structure of the Data Product.
-It allows users to view and understand the data model, which is particularly useful for data architects or advanced users who need to know how different tables and fields are connected.
-This tab gives a comprehensive view of relationships between datasets, enabling a better understanding of data lineage and dependencies.
+The Model tab provides insights into the underlying structure of the Data Product by allowing users to view and understand the data model.
+It offers a comprehensive view of relationships between datasets, data lineage, and dependencies.
+This is particularly useful for data architects or advanced users who need to know how different tables and fields are connected.

 The left-side navigation panel provides key options to explore the model in different ways:

-• Graph: The default view, showing a visual lineage of how different tables and entities are interconnected.
+The default view shows a visual lineage of how different tables and entities are interconnected.
 This interactive graph shows relationships between tables and views.
-Let us understand graph tab more with an detailed example.
+Let us understand the graph tab more with a detailed example.

 DPH